banupriya18/javascript-fundamentals/README.md

 #### Introduction

-This repository exists to introduce you to the fundamental concepts that make up the JavaScript language.
+This repository introduces you to the fundamental concepts of the JavaScript language using a hands-on approach.
 Here we cover the following :

 - Objects
 - Arrays